rse/mostlikely/README.md

 The distinct features of MostLikely (compared to standard Bloom Filter implementations) are:

-- supports element removal operation through a counting Bloom filter variant,
+- optionally supports element removal operation through a counting Bloom filter variant,
-- derives its required hash functions from a set of distinct hash functions (MurmurHash3, Jenkins, CRC32, DJBX33X and FNV),
+- derives its required hash functions from a full set of distinct hash functions (MurmurHash3, Jenkins, CRC32, DJBX33X and FNV),
 - supports exporting/importing through Run-Length Encoding (RLE) compression and Base16/Z85 encoding,
 - is a standalone/dependency-free implementation and
 - supports both Node and Browser run-time environments.